sean-smith/scale-out-computing-on-aws/docs/tutorials/update-soca-dns-ssl-certificate.md

 # Update your default domain for DCV

 Now that you have updated your domain, you must also update DCV to point to the new DNS.
-Open your Secret Manager bash and select your SOCA cluster configuration.
+Open your Secret Manager bash and select your Scale-Out Computing on AWS cluster configuration.
 Click "Retrieve Secret Value" and then "Edit".

 Find the entry "LoadBalancerName" and update the value with your new DNS name (demo.soca.dev in my case) then click Save